-Ed Wierzbicki is an Emmy Award winning producer, journalist, and director.
+Ed Wierzbicki is an Emmy Award winning writer/producer, director, and teacher.

-In addition to his television work, Ed directs for the stage and trains actors.
-The Working Actors Collective, the theatre company he leads, continues to produce both classical and contemporary work in the Waterbury area, and in Bridgewater at the Promisek Theatre Workshop.
-His past theatre work has been seen on stages at the New York International Fringe Festival, Seven Angels Theatre, Hartford Stage, California Young People’s Theatre, Boston Arts Center, San Jose Repertory Company, Illustrated Stage Company and Theatre Center Philadelphia.
-Ed is the former Artistic Director of the New Zenith Theatre, a company devoted to young audiences he founded as Associate Professor of Fine Arts/Theatre at Naugatuck Valley Community College.
+In addition to his work as an arts journalist and producer, Ed directs for both the stage and television.
+The Working Actors Collective, the performance company he leads, continues to take on unique and timely projects.
+Currently, the company is production on an original docu-drama for television about the foster care system.
+Ed’s past theatre work has been seen on stages at the New York International Fringe Festival, Seven Angels Theatre, Hartford Stage, California Young People’s Theatre, Boston Arts Center, San Jose Repertory Company, Illustrated Stage Company and Theatre Center Philadelphia.
+Ed is the former Artistic Director of the New Zenith Theatre, a Waterbury-based company for young audiences which he founded as Associate Professor of Fine Arts/Theatre at Naugatuck Valley Community College.

 Contact & Information: email@example.com